 What’s Your Favorite Durable Shoe?

 Durability can mean different things to different climbers.
-For a beginner who’s going to put their shoes through the ringer, we would highly recommend going with either the Momentum or the Tarantulas.
-Though their performance isn’t all that impressive, we think that’s just fine when your honing your skills.
+For a beginner who’s going to put their shoes through the wringer, we would highly recommend going with either the Momentum or the Tarantulas.
+Though their performance isn’t all that impressive, we think they are a great choice when you’re honing your skills.
 Seriously, these things are meant to take a beating!

 For the more experienced climber that doesn’t want to be buying a new pair 4-5 months, your pick will depend on the type of terrain you are climbing on.
 We love the Katanas for their durability and performance and feel they shine on all types of terrain.
 However, their aggressive fit and heavy price tag may not be for everyone.

-Whatever your style of choice is, keeping your footwork squeaky clean, and resoling your shoes when needed really is your best defence against durability issues.
+Whatever your style of choice is, keeping your footwork squeaky clean, and resoling your shoes when needed really is your best defense against durability issues.
 While these may be some of the most durable climbing shoe on the market, eventually they will break down.
 Treat your shoes well, and they’ll reward you with longevity.